mkalish/docker-history-talk/presentation.md

 .twoCol[.bigImage[![Beatles](https://tse3.mm.bing.net/th?id=OIP.XPjnn__ADJ4gYvS8OVKC8wAAAA&pid=Api)]]

+???
+The beatles release their first single in the USA.

 ---

 ## DARPA(Defense Advanced Research Projects Agency) gives MIT a grant

 .twoCol[![Defense Advanced Research Projects Agency](https://media.defense.gov/2018/Jul/31/2001948871/780/780/0/180712-F-SH905-002.JPG)]
 ???
-DARPA also responsible for later helping to develop the internet gives a $2 million grant to MIT ($16 million accounting) for research into (Operating Systems, Artificial Intelligence, and Computational Theory.)
+DARPA, also responsible for later helping to develop the internet, gives a $2 million grant to MIT ($16 million in today's money) for research into Operating Systems, Artificial Intelligence, and Computational Theory.
 In order to run the new experiments, MIT puts out a bid to a bunch of vendors including IBM and GE, to build a new set of computers capabale of running multiple programs at once with user interaction.

+Thinking back a few slides this is a very different paradigm than what IBM had available

 And of course...

 ---